 and asked the kids (of course)

-and decided to go with titles that had something in the story that "stuck with us".
+and decided to go with books that had something in the story that "stuck with us"!

 These are the books that weeks, months, even years later, the kids recall and say things like "Do you remember in that story .... this is just like that!"

-I hope the list inspires you to curl up with a book this week!
+I hope the list inspires you to curl up with your kids and a book or two this week!